ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 ## TODO:

-- Add object and array state support.
+- [x] Add object and array state support.
-- For object/array state types, dont bother update the state attributes at all.
+- [x] For object/array state types, dont bother update the state attributes at all.
 The only reason these are kept in sync with state is for CSS attribute selector support, but I dont suspect devs even using these data types for this, it makes sense that should be reserved for booleans, numbers and strings only.
+- [x] Parse state attribute values, convert to string, number, boolean, etc.
+- [x] Stringify state values when updating attribute bindings.
+- [x] Disable state registration on children.
+- Optimise the updateBind function - may need attribute map bindings type updated.
 - Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
 - Disabled nested stores.
 - Implement solution for plugins and registering handlers.
 - Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
-- Parse state attribute values, convert to string, number, boolean, etc.
-- Stringify state values when updating attribute bindings.
-- Allow children to register state on the store - works this way currently, just some TODOs to remove and info added to docs needed.
 - Update entire readme to be better structured and more in-depth.
 - Add method for re-creating the stores - would be needed for Astro's full site view transitions.
 - Get createSignal, createEffect and createMemo all exported from the library.
 Show more advanced examples of how they can be used with the store modules, and outside of it.